material-motion/material-motion/starmap/specifications/streams/sources/springSource.md

   - /starmap/specifications/streams/plans/Spring
 ---

-# springSource specification
+# SpringSource specification

-This is the engineering specification for the `springSource` API.
+This is the engineering specification for the `SpringSource` type.

 ## Overview

-`springSource` connects to a Spring and emits values on the next channel until the spring comes to rest.
+A `SpringSource` is a function that accepts a `Spring` of type `T` and returns a MotionObservable capable of emitting `T` values.

 Example usage: